-In the years ended December 31, 2018, 2017, and 2016, we shipped 272, 139, and 95 systems, respectively, under lease arrangements, of which 229, 108, and 62, respectively, were classified as operating leases.
-For some operating lease arrangements, our customers are provided with the right to purchase the leased system at some point during and/or at the end of the lease term.
+For some operating lease arrangements, our customers are provided with the right to purchase the leased system at certain points during and/or at the end of the lease term.
 Revenue generated from customer purchases of systems under operating lease arrangements ("Lease Buyouts") was \$48.8 million, \$39.5 million, and \$38.2 million for the years ended December 31, 2018, 2017, and 2016, respectively.
 We expect that revenue recognized from customer exercises of the buyout options will fluctuate based on the timing of when, and if, customers choose to exercise their buyout options.
-We believe our leasing program has been effective and well-received, and we are willing to expand it based on customer demand, including alternative structures such as usage-based payment models.
-Our da Vinci system leasing provides customers with flexibility regarding how they acquire or obtain access to use da Vinci Surgical Systems.
-Generally, lease transactions generate similar gross margins as our sale transactions.